 The Lodge Amenities

-In addition to a sauna and whirl pool, for those who play their best golf while maintaining a high level of fitness, Bandon Dunes provides a fitness center in the Bunker level of the Lodge.
-The center has free weights, universal weight machines, cardio machines and mats for stretching.
-Adjacent to the work out area is a large Jacuzzi and sauna, perfect for warming up in the morning or relaxing after a round.
+In addition to a sauna and whirl pool, there is a fitness center on the Bunker level of the Lodge.
+This facility has free weights, universal weight machines, cardio machines and mats for stretching.
+Adjacent to the workout area is a large Jacuzzi and sauna, perfect for warming up in the morning or relaxing after a round.

 A trail system has been developed for the enjoyment and education of our guests.
 Besides great views of the golf courses and the ocean, you will develop a more complete understanding of the sand dunes ecosystem, the environmental forces that shape it, and the plants and wildlife that inhabit it.
 Immediately east of the Lodge, you will find a trail to the observation point with an amazing overlook of the Bandon Dunes course.
 Follow the trail north to the Pacific Dunes clubhouse.
 The Ridge Trail can be accessed just south of the Lily Pond Rooms and is a 2.5 mile loop that takes you through dunes and forests.
 The Lake Trail can be accessed near the south end of the Ridge Trail, or at a pull out 1.3 miles south of the Lodge on Bandon Dunes Drive.